Deploying portfolio website using Pelican and Github Pages, Under 10 minutes.

 Pelican has many themes and there is a community-managed repository Github of Pelican Themes for people to share and use.
 I chose Flex for its clean and responsive design.

-Download or Clone the Theme
+Download the Theme

 1

-git clone https://github.com/alexandrevicenzi/Flex.git themes/Flex
+$ git clone https://github.com/alexandrevicenzi/Flex.git themes/Flex

 Update Your Configuration